 Col. William F. “Buffalo Bill” Cody’s legacy extends beyond his Wild West show.
-A Wyoming town and museum named for him preserve his Big Horn Basin heritage.
+A Wyoming town named for him preserves his Big Horn Basin heritage.
 Lesser known is his brief exploration into the oil business.

 In his day, “Buffalo Bill’s Wild West and Congress of Rough Riders of the World” made W.F.
 Cody the most recognized man in the world.
-His fantastic traveling presentations of Indian attacks on wagon trains, amazing marksmanship by Annie Oakley, and a host of other attractions thrilled audiences across America and Europe.
+His fanciful Indian attacks on wagon trains, the marksmanship by Annie Oakley, and other attractions drew audiences in America and Europe.

-Cody became a tireless promoter of the frontier town he helped found in 1896 that bears his name.
-The Cody, Wyoming, newspaper he and a partner started in 1899 is still publishing today.
+Cody became a promoter of the Wyoming frontier town he helped found in 1896 that bears his name.
+The local newspaper he and a partner started in 1899 is still publishing today.
 The Cody Enterprise continues to acknowledge W.F.
 Buffalo Bill Cody on its masthead.

 As a partner in the Shoshone Land and Irrigation Company, he enticed the Chicago, Burlington and Quincy Railroad to build an extension from Toluca, Montana, to Cody to ensure future growth and prosperity in the Big Horn Basin of north-central Wyoming.

 Always an entrepreneur, the showman had earlier formed the W.F.
 Cody Hotel Company when the railroad reached Sheridan, about 150 miles east of Cody, in 1892.
 He opened the Irma Hotel (named after his daughter) in Cody in 1902.
 Historian Robert Bonner notes that the veteran showman promoted his enterprises endlessly with anyone who would listen.